 Phragmites reproduces by dispersing seeds, by roots via rhizomes, or by stolon fragments.
 Dispersal can be natural through water, air, or animal movement, as well as through human actions and equipment such as through the horticultural trade, construction, boats, trailers, or ATVs.

 Rhizomes: Rhizomes are underground stems that are connected to the parent plant that are capable of growing new plants.
-Broken rhizome fragments may be washed down rivers and shorelines to new sites where they can establish.
+Broken rhizome fragments may be washed down rivers and shorelines to new sites or through heavy equipment and construction, where they can establish.

 Stolons: Stolons are stems that are connected to the parent plant that grow along the soil surface and can form new plants.
 These contribute to the spread of Phragmites within an area.